E80 Project Final Deliverables

 Though you are still free to work on your report and analysis in office hours and other E80 sections this week, you are required to attend your lab section.
 This is because we will do a few required activities, listed below, in lab.
 Some optional activities are available too.

-Optional: Work with your team on writing and producing slides – All of your team members are guaranteed to be available during your lab section, so this can be high value writing and discussion time.
+Optional: Work with your team on writing and producing your poster – All of your team members are guaranteed to be available during your lab section, so this can be high value writing and discussion time.
 Teaching staff will also be available to answer questions about writing and data presentation.

 Optional: Conduct forensic experiments if needed – Experiments during analysis week are strictly limited, except for a very limited subset of measurements that we call “forensic experiments”.
 These experiments are allowed to help you figure out how a subsystem failed, or what you are seeing in your data.
 They are not intended to be additional deployments.
 Ask an instructor if you’re unsure whether your experiment should be allowed.